Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 At just 3g net carbs and 10g protein, this dessert can be a daily treat even in a keto diet.
 While the total carbs are 7g, there’s also 4g of fiber.
 This reduces the net carbs to 3g, only a small fraction of a typical daily carb allowance.

 The biggest risk with peanut butter mousse is that it’s quite protein-rich, and a person could easily overlook that and go over their protein limit.
 Factoring in protein and carb amounts is key to enjoying this pleasant dessert and remaining in ketosis after.
-Following a diet that includes desserts like this is how to lose without trying
+Following a diet that includes desserts like this makes weight loss effortless.

 Keto Cool Whip Chocolate Ice Cream